elmunoz42/meal-tracker/README.md

 # MealTracker

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+An app that allows user to log their meals and keep track of the caloric intake.
+The list of logged meals can be filtered to display lower-calorie meals and high-calorie meals.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli).

 ## Development Plan